AF-GRILL/DISPluginForUnreal/README.md

             - The port to send DIS packets on.
         - Send Socket Connection Type
             - The type of send socket to use.
 Options are: Broadcast, Multicast, and Unicast.
+        - Multicast Ttl
+            - The time to live for a packet if being sent with Multicast.
         - Socket Description
             - Friendly description for the the socket.
         - Buffer Size